Mullvad has been in the privacy game for a while, even back when VPN wasn’t so “mainstream.”

 Servers & Locations: A fair count

-At the time of writing this review, Mullvad servers were available in 31 different countries with 265 active servers.
-There are additional 49 WireGuard servers available as well.
+At the time of writing this review, Mullvad servers are available in 31 different countries with close to 400 active servers (up from 265 since we last checked).
+The servers are neatly organized by the type of servers like OpenVPN, WireGuard, etc.

 It is also a service which can be used in China (it’s not blocked by the authorities).